-Report cards are issued at the end of each nine weeks period.
-Progress reports are distributed at the end of the fifth week of any grading period.
+Report cards are issued at the end of each semester.
+Progress reports are distributed at the end of each nine (9) week grading period.
 This allows all students to know the grades they are earning so proper adjustments may be made for improvement if necessary.